Computing Quot schemes via marked bases over quasi-stable modules: Introduction

 \section{Introduction}

-Marked bases may be considered as a form of Gr\"obner bases which do not depend on a term order.
-Instead one chooses for each generator some term as head term such that the head terms generate a prescribed monomial ideal.
-For a long time, it was believed that it was not possible to find marked bases which are not Gr\"obner bases for some term order.
-Indeed, in \cite{RS} it was shown that the standard normal form algorithm always terminates, if and only if the head terms are chosen via a term order.
-However, \cite{RS} contains no results about other normal form algorithms and in \cite{BCLR, CR} it was proven that the involutive normal form algorithm for the Pommaret division will terminate, whenever the head terms generate a strongly stable ideal over a coefficient field of characteristic zero.
+Marked bases may be considered as a form of Gr\"obner bases not depending on a term order.
+Instead, one chooses for each generator some term as head term such that the head terms generate a prescribed monomial ideal.
+For a long time, it was believed that it was not possible to use a marked basis which is not a Gr\"obner basis with respect to some term order while preserving the good features of Gr\"obner bases such as termination of the standard normal form algorithm.
+Indeed, in \cite{RS} it was shown that the standard normal form algorithm always terminates, if and only if the head terms are chosen according to a term order.
+However, \cite{RS} contains no results about other normal form algorithms and in \cite{BCLR, CR} it was proven that the involutive normal form algorithm for the Pommaret division will terminate whenever the head terms generate a strongly stable ideal over a coefficient field of characteristic zero.

+The present paper is concerned with generalizing and deepening the results of \cite{BBR, BCLR, CR, LR2} in order to investigate \emph{Quot schemes} over fields of arbitrary characteristic.
+The Quot functor was introduced by Grothendieck in \cite{GroHilbert}, where he also proved that this functor is the functor of points of a projective scheme.
+A Hilbert scheme is a special case of a Quot scheme.
+In the present paper, we consider the Quot functor that associates to a $\Bbbk$-scheme $Z$ the set of quotients of $\mathcal O^m_{\mathbb P^n_{Z}}$ with a given Hilbert polynomial and flat over $Z$ (see Section \ref{sec:defquot}).
+We will not exploit the fact that the Quot functor is the functor of points of a scheme.
+Actually, we will provide an independent proof of the existence of the Quot scheme (Corollary \ref{cor:QuotRepr}) only assuming that the Quot functor is a Zariski sheaf \cite[Section 5.1.3]{nitsure}.

+After setting some notations and recalling some useful notions and results (Sections \ref{sec:not}, \ref{Sec:PB,QS,S}), the first part of the paper is devoted to the investigation of the properties of marked sets, bases and schemes over a quasi-stable module (Sections \ref{sec:markedModules} and \ref {subsec:MarkedScheme}) and of the syzygies of a marked basis (Section \ref{sec:syz}).